AminaManseur29/Advanced_ML_project/README.md

 ## Objectives
 1. **Understanding BGE-Adam**: Provide a comprehensive introduction to BGE-Adam, highlighting key innovations that enhance adaptability, convergence speed, and robustness.
 This section will cover the algorithm’s structure and unique features that differentiate it from the standard Adam optimizer.
 2. **Implementation** :
--We tested the performance of BGE-Adam with different Adam variants (BGE-RMSPro, AdaGrad, and Adaptive Adam) using classic test functions that represent various optimization problems.
+- We tested the performance of BGE-Adam with different Adam variants (BGE-RMSPro, AdaGrad, and Adaptive Adam) using classic test functions that represent various optimization problems.
 These include well-conditioned and poorly-conditioned quadratic functions, non-convex functions, and functions with local minima, evaluating BGE-Adam's robustness, efficiency, convergence speed, and stability compared to standard optimizers.
 - MNIST dataset: Implement and evaluate BGE-Adam by training models (Logistic Regression, Simple Neural Network, and Complex Neural Network) on the MNIST dataset.
 The objective is to achieve accurate classification of handwritten digits, providing a controlled environment to assess the performance improvements over existing optimizers (BGE-Adam, Adam, and SGD).

 3. **Comparison and analysis**: